- Protein is vital for your body’s health.

 How much protein do I need each day?

-The amount of protein that you need daily, or the recommended daily allowance (RDA), depends on your age, gender, and body size, but most teens need between 40 and 60 grams of protein each day.
-To figure out exactly how much you need, you’ll need to do a little math.
+The amount of protein that you need daily, or the recommended daily allowance (RDA), depends on your age and body size, but most teens need, on average, between 40 and 60 grams of protein each day.
+If you want to figure out exactly how much you need, you’ll need to do a little math.

 Keep in mind that this is just an estimate.
-Now that you know about how much protein you should eat every day, it’s helpful to know how much protein is in the foods you eat.
+If you are very active and play sports, you may need more protein than someone who is not as active.
+While these calculations can be helpful, you most likely can meet your protein needs without knowing the exact amount.
+It may be more helpful to know how much protein is in the foods you eat.
 For comparison, 3 ounces of meat is approximately the size of a deck of cards.
+Your fist is approximately the size of ½ cup.

 The table below lists some good sources of protein and the grams of protein in each serving.